crpietschmann/portfolio/_imports/_posts/2010-03-24-silverlight-with-wcf-ria-services-throws-project-file-not-found-error-when-compiling-in-visual-studio-2010-rc.markdown

 I certainly consider this to be a bug, since the error message that is shown if you have the "WCF RIA Services link" set to a non-existent project doesn't really point you in the direction of fixing the issue; at least directly.
 Yes, if you look at the "Project" specified for the Error it does specify the Silverlight Project, but doesn't exactly spell out where to look to fix the issue.

-Instead of the cryptic message, I propose that it state something like <em>"WCF RIA Services link Error; the "App.Website" project was not found."</em>
+Instead of the cryptic message, I propose that it state something like *"WCF RIA Services link Error; the "App.Website" project was not found."*

 I hope this article helps others solve this potentially very perplexing issue.